“Like desperate aardvarks snorting up ‘points’ through one actually pointless trip after another, these guys were complicit in a catastrophe.”

 “Air travel is ‘a major vector for COVID-19,’ say Senators Edward Markey, D-Mass., and Richard Blumenthal, D-Conn.”

-There is a universe of difference between chronicling one’s travels and posting pictures of the latest faux leather lie-flat seat in a first class airplane cabin.
+Moreover, there is a universe of difference between chronicling one’s travels and posting pictures of the latest faux leather lie-flat seat in a first class airplane cabin.
 You want to know what it’s really like to wander a foreign land?
 Read some Mark Twain: Travel with the Innocents Abroad is a great place to start.
 (Millennials might find the timeless classic to be a bit dated, but then they also “discovered” Toto’s Africa).
 Pick up The Great Railway Bazaar by a guy named Paul Theroux.
 Maybe not as good as sex, but guaranteed to last longer.

 People.
 Is there anything more obnoxious than flipping open your Instagram only to see some ankle-socks-in-sneakers-wearing dork posing like a pale imitation of Kim Kardashian in a first class seat zooming over to nowhere in particular whilst clutching a flute of Champagne for dear life at 30,000 feet?
 How is that interesting or special?
 It isn’t.
 What makes Champagne interesting or special, for that matter?
 So not.
 Coke Zero and lemon, please.